juicyj201/StockProgramProject21/readme.txt

 * The start menu does not currently have working registration or login buttons.
 There is a bug in those forms, as well as with connecting to the database and it will be fixed by the end of the working year.

 (Other than that i suppose there is no other harmful bugs.
-I tested the program thoroughly to make sure it works in a real-world situation.
+The program has been thoroughly tested to make sure it works in a real-world situation.
 However there may be several bugs after new features are added to the program.)

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
  3. Notes